10Dozen/dzn_EJAM/readme.md

 ### Description

 Mod extends ACE weapon jamming (from ACE Overheating) with additional logic.
+Client-side only.

 Features:
-Weapon may suffer 5 types of malfunction and each requires correct user actions to fix it.
+Primary weapons may suffer 5 types of malfunction (feed failures, dud, extraction and ejection failures) and each requires correct user actions to be fixed.

 Usage:
-Bind Inspect Weapon key at (Settings -> Controls -> Addon Options).
+Bind Inspect Weapon key at (Settings -> Controls -> Addon Options) - default is Ctrl+R.
-When weapon got jammed - use Inspect Weapon keybind or Self-interaction - Equipment - Inspect Weapon action.
+When weapon got jammed - use Inspect Weapon keybind or (Self-interaction - Equipment - Inspect Weapon) action to open extended unjamming interface.

 Note:
+- Currently loaded magazine may be dropped to ground on Magazine Detach action if there is no space in player's inventory.
-Mod doesn't override ACE logic/functions, but extends it in parallel, so all ACE settings are still applied (e.g. Shift + R or Reload to unjam).
+- Mod doesn't override ACE logic/functions, but extends it in the parallel way, so all ACE settings are still applied (e.g. Shift+R keybind or Reload to unjam setting).
 But you may unbind ACE Shift+R combo and use dzn_EJAM instead.
+- Weapon from different mods may behave differently (e.g. CUP guns doesn't hide detached magazine).

+Credits:
+10Dozen - scripting;
+hyper's youtube channel (https://www.youtube.com/channel/UCSezUnbvCLYBXuUlPcXU_QQ) - sound.

+License: APL-SA